-Whiplash pain related to car accidents
+Whiplash pain from car accidents

 Car accidents, blows to the back in sports, and on-the-job injuries can easily leave you with whiplash pain.
-While symptoms are often felt immediately, in some situations some may not feel pain for days, months, or, in rare cases, even years.
+While symptoms are often felt immediately, in some situations you may not feel pain for days, months, or, in rare cases, even years.
 In fact, many people wake up with neck pain without being aware of ever having a head or neck injury.
 The most common symptom of whiplash (affecting 62% to 92% of those injured) is neck pain.
 It usually begins between two hours and two days after the accident.
 This is often the result of tightened muscles that react to either muscle tears or excessive movement of joints from ligament damage.
 The muscles tighten in an effort to splint up and support the head, limiting the excessive movement.

 Muscle relaxants and pain killers can also relieve some of the discomfort of these muscle spasms, although these medications will only cover up symptoms, failing to address the cause of the problem.